CDCgov/prime-simplereport-site/_pages/using-simplereport/manage-users/invite-new-users.md

 ---
-title: Invite new users
+title: Add new users
-description:
+description: Create new SimpleReport accounts for staff and employees
 layout: page
 class: page-docs
 sidenav: resources